rapidfish/personnummer/README.md

 This Java project processes Swedish Personnummer ...including Samordningsnummer and Organisationsnummer.

-Use it as a dependency in your projects, or run it as a 'stand alone' command (runnable jar)
+Use it as a dependency in your own Java projects - or compile and run it as a 'stand alone' command (java -jar) from your terminal.

 Verifiy the checksum of any Swedish personnummer (Uses the Luhn-10 algorithm).